elanroth/elanroth.github.io/README.md

+Now deleting this whole thing.
+Going to bring in what Figma made me, thanks guys.

 # Elan Roth - Personal Website

 A React-based website for organizing research, projects, and hosting a blog about mathematics and philosophy.